react-native-google-signin/docs/docs/testing.md

 ## Setting up the mock

-If you want to write JS-level tests that depend on Google Sign In, you need to mock the functionality of the native module - this is because the native code cannot run in Node environment.
+If you want to write JS-level tests that depend on Google Sign In, you need to mock the functionality of the native module - this is because the native code cannot run in Node.js environment.

 This library ships with a Jest mock that you can add to the `setupFiles` array in your Jest config.